 And so you touched upon that.
 And we do have tons of ideas wrapped up around the investments, and we just had the housing bubble, and, but then even rents.
 I mean my gosh, How the Hell do people even make it in America?
 And I know because I was a single mom for ten years before I met Erik and raised my kids without child support on very, very, very low income.
 Having to use cash loans every now and again to help me make big purchases or cover emergency costs.
 Just making rent is back-breaking in this country and cash loans really did save me many times.
+In the beginning, I didn’t even know how to establish credit and then all of a sudden I was trying to maintain credit because of the loans I was taking.
 I know a lot of people who rely on lenders to help them get through the month.
 So it takes up a good part of that energy in terms of how we can engage with our society and culture.

 So what’s your take on how that’s affecting us as things are getting more dicey?

 DO: I think that there’s the standard pattern of inhabiting the landscape, which is the detached ticky-tacky house with a driveway.
 So that’s the thing to get rid of.